protontypes/open-sustainable-technology/README.md

 - [Urban Weather Generator](https://github.com/ladybug-tools/uwg) - A Python application for modeling the urban heat island effect.
 - [eensight](https://github.com/hebes-io/eensight) - This Python package implements the measurement and verification (M&V) methodology that has been developed by the H2020 project SENSEI - Smart Energy Services to Improve the Energy Efficiency of the European Building Stock.
 - [PointER](https://github.com/kdmayer/PointER) - A LiDAR-Derived Point Cloud Dataset of One Million English Buildings Linked to Energy Characteristics.
-- [predyce](https://gitlab.com/polito-edyce-prelude/predyce) - Is the natural evolution of the conventional Energy Performance Certification into real time optimization of building performance and comfort, by capturing the building’s dynamic behaviour, and at the same time providing transparent feedback, through an intuitive interface.
+- [predyce](https://gitlab.com/polito-edyce-prelude/predyce) - Is the natural evolution of the conventional Energy Performance Certification into real time optimization of building performance and comfort, by capturing the building's dynamic behaviour, and at the same time providing transparent feedback, through an intuitive interface.

 ### Mobility and Transportation